estuary/flow/site/docs/guides/connect-network.md

 3. [Add your public key to the VM](https://cloud.google.com/compute/docs/connect/add-ssh-keys#os-login).

-5. [Reserve an external IP address](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address) and connect it to the VM.
+5. [Reserve an external IP address](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address) and connect it to the VM during setup.
+Note the generated address.

 6. Find and note the host and port for your capture or materialization endpoint.
   :::tip